NVIDIA/nim-anywhere/README.md

 </summary>

 1. Open the local NVIDIA AI Workbench window.
-From the list of locations displayed, select one you would like to work in.
+From the list of locations displayed, select either the remote one you just set up, or local if you're going to work locally.

     ![AI Workbench Locations
     Menu](.static/da9474cbe2ca0da073b0ced28dd1dc492dfb3cf5.png)